flowground/amazonaws-com-ce-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetTags
-### Queries for available tag keys and tag values for a specified period.
-You can search the tag values for an arbitrary string.
+> Queries for available tag keys and tag values for a specified period.
+You can search the tag values for an arbitrary string.<br/>

 #### Input Parameters
 * `Action` - _required_